 Right to Amend.
 If you feel that the PHI we have about you is incorrect or incomplete, you may ask us to amend the information although we are not required to agree to the amendment.
 If we deny your request for amendment, you have the right to file a statement of disagreement with us.
 We may prepare a rebuttal to your statement and will provide you with a copy.
 Please contact the Privacy Officer if you have any questions.

 Right to an Accounting of Disclosures.
 You have the right to request an accounting of certain of the disclosures that we make of your PHI.
 We may charge you a reasonable fee if you request more than one accounting in any 12-month period.

 Right to a Copy of this Notice.
 You have the right to a paper copy of this notice

-If you believe we have violated your privacy rights, you have the right to file a complaint in writing with our Privacy Officer at 1512 Scripture Street, Denton, TX 76201 OR with the Secretary of Health and Human Services at 200 Independence Avenue, S.W.
+If you believe we have violated your privacy rights, you have the right to file a complaint in writing with our Privacy Officer at 1300 Fulton St, Suite 402, Denton, TX 76201 OR with the Secretary of Health and Human Services at 200 Independence Avenue, S.W.
 Washington, D.C.
 20201 or by calling (202) 619-0257.
 We will not retaliate against you for filing a complaint.